kikeelectronico/Homeware-LAN/docs/docs/install.md

 2. Create a DDNS domain and set it using your public IP.
 DuckDNS and no-ip are supported.

-3. Clone the repo and cd into it
+3. Clone the repo and cd into it.
 ```bash
 git clone https://github.com/kikeelectronico/Homeware-LAN.git
 ```